VikLiegostaiev/react-page-scroller/README.md

 ### Demo

-You can scroll the page by mouse wheel, touch scroll or keyboard arrows.
+You can scroll the page using mouse wheel, touch scroll or keyboard arrows.

 Live demo: [vikliegostaiev.github.io/react-page-scroller](https://vikliegostaiev.github.io/react-page-scroller/)